Why Is a Peaceful Bedroom Important?

-10. Sumptuous Bedding
+10. Layer With Sumptuous Bedding

 Build your luxurious bed linens by starting with a mattress pad and the best quality sheets you can afford.
-Choose from pure cotton, linen, cotton-poly blends or microfiber depending on your preference and budget.
+Choose from pure cotton, linen, cotton-poly blends, or microfiber depending on your preference and budget.

-11. Layered Lighting
+11. Design Great Mood Lighting